 In this scenario, the deep subprime borrower will pay $9370.63 more in interest than the prime borrower for the exact same vehicle.
 This is another example of why having a good credit score can help you out in the long run with better financing options.
-If this deep subprime borrower was able to bump up their score to at least subprime (not to mention near-prime or higher) they could end up saving thousands of dollars.
+If this deep subprime borrower could bump up their score to at least subprime (not to mention near-prime or higher), they could save thousands of dollars.

 Buying a car with less-than-perfect credit can be challenging.
 Here are a few extra tips:

 Why Does My Credit Score Affect My Car Loan?